umeshkhaniya/TDI_Captsone_project/README.md

  uszipcode

 # Scripts

-The jupyter notebook is provided here is used  in running  EMR cluster to setup the system.
-Python Script can directly used to run in the EC2 instance provided all the essential Iam user permission.
+Python scripts can be executed directly on an EC2 instance, provided that all essential IAM user permissions are in place.
+The Jupyter Notebooks provided here are used to run an EMR cluster and set up the system.

+# Workflow Overview Using Standalone Python Scripts
+- src/spark_script

+# Workflow Overview Using Jupyter Notebooks

-1. Creating the S3 bucket using boto3: aws_bucket_creation.ipynb
+- Creating the S3 bucket using Boto3: aws_bucket_creation.ipynb
-2. Processing 1.6 TB of data using the partition in EMR jupyter Notebook: solar_ingest_input.ipynb
+- Processing 1.6 TB of data using partitioning in EMR Jupyter Notebook: solar_ingest_input.ipynb
-3. Processing Photovoltic data using EMR jupyter Notebook and saved into local S3 bucket: pv_rooftopinput_processing.ipynb
+- Processing photovoltaic data using EMR Jupyter Notebook and saving it to a local S3 bucket: pv_rooftopinput_processing.ipynb
-4. Final processing of data by joining the two data using the Geohash and final data is stored in S3 bucket for analysis. final_processing_data.ipynb
+- Final data processing by joining the two datasets using Geohash; final data is stored in an S3 bucket for analysis: final_processing_data.ipynb
-5. Visualization in Local computer taking few data points: visualization.ipynb
-6. Heroku is used for deployement.
-Only few Samples of data are taken:Folder: heroku_deploy
-- All AWS EMR cluster python script: src/spark_script
+- Visualization on a local computer using a subset of data: visualization.ipynb

+- Deployment using Heroku (only a small sample of the data is used): Folder: heroku_deploy

-# Frontend Deployment using Heroku and Streamlit:
+# Deploying the Frontend with Heroku and Streamlit
 Folder: heroku_deploy
 Link: https://tdi-captsone-uk.herokuapp.com